-- (2) If a poll (where votes are cast in writing) is demanded by three or more members on any question- - (a) the poll must be taken at the meeting in the manner determined by the Chairperson of the meeting; and - (b) the Chairperson must declare the result of the resolution on the basis of the poll. - (3) A poll demanded on the election of the Chairperson or on a question of an adjournment must be taken immediately. - (4) A poll demanded on any other question must be taken before the close of the meeting at a time determined by the Chairperson.
+- (2) If a count is demanded by 3 or more members on any question- - (a) the count must be taken at the meeting in the manner determined by the Chairperson of the meeting; and - (b) the Chairperson must declare the result of the resolution on the basis of the count. - (3) A count demanded on the election of the Chairperson or on a question of an adjournment must be taken immediately. - (4) A count demanded on any other question must be taken before the close of the meeting at a time determined by the Chairperson.